dinh2644/simple-flashcards/README.md

 Submitted by: Tu Dinh

 This web app: Displays one flashcard at a time with a front and back side mechanism.
 The next button will display a new random card showing the front side first.
+The theme is to guess the anime based off a bad description.

 Time spent: 5 hours spent in total